sebproell/4C/doc/documentation/src/installation/installation.rst

 - the build directory.
 It is good practice to indicate the value for ``CMAKE_BUILD_TYPE`` in the folder name, e.g. by ``"binaryDir": "<4C-basedir>/builds/release-build"`` (the folder name is completely up to you).

-More information about the cmake presets can be found :ref:`here <cmakepresets>`.
+More information about the cmake presets can be found :ref:`here <developer_cmake>`.

 .. note::